Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Evaluation

+\paragraph{Robustness to distortions.} We vary the quality of videos by compressing the test videos to three different levels of compression (color perturbations are observed with higher compression) and test the performance of our trained model (trained on face-vid2vid, f = 71).
+We observe a negligible performance drop---see Table~\ref{table:compression-robustness}.

+\paragraph{Analysis with scripted subset (Table~\ref{table:scripted-analaysis}).} In Table~\ref{table:scripted-analaysis}, we analyze the performance of our model over the scripted subset in the test set.
+We want to assess the following: \begin{enumerate} \item Are cross-reenactments driven by a given identity (``reference identity'') are closer to each other in the embedding space, as compared to those cross-reenactments where reference is the target for other drivers? \item In the scripted set, do embeddings for video driven by reference lie closer than the cross-reenactment videos where reference is driven by other driver speaking the same utterance and different utterances? \end{enumerate}

+The evaluation in such a controlled setting, which is only possible using our dataset, allows us to assess the clustering of the embedding space independent of the words being spoken.
+We report the average AUC over the scripted test subset for when test-video utterance matches the cross-driven set (row 3 Table~\ref{table:scripted-analaysis}), and when it does not (row 4 Table~\ref{table:scripted-analaysis}).
+The result is slightly worse when the utterance of the cross-driven set (``negative class'') matches the test video, given the similar lip movements.

-In Figure~\ref{fig:morevideos}, we show more samples similar to the ones shown in Figure~\fakeref{5} of the main paper.
+\paragraph{Additional results.} In Figure~\ref{fig:morevideos}, we show more samples similar to the ones shown in Figure~\ref{fig:dataset} from the main paper, for face-vid2vid generator (since this generator shows the best quality).
 For each row of results in Figure~\ref{fig:morevideos}, we choose a reference identity, and a held-out set of reference self-reenacted videos for each of these identities.
-Then, we report the average Euclidean distance of the following videos with respect to the held-out self-reenacted videos for the reference identity: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item a new self-reenacted video by the reference identity (not included in the held-out reference set) -- highlighted with a green border, \item a cross-reenacted video where the reference identity is the driver -- highlighted with a green border, and \item two cross-reenacted videos where the reference identity is the target, driven by some other identity -- highlighted with a red and a blue border. \end{enumerate} Based on the reported distance values, we observe that videos where the reference identity is the driver are closer to the set of other self-reenacted videos driven by the reference identity and far from those where reference identity is the target to be driven by other identities.
+Then, we report the average Euclidean distance of the following videos with respect to the held-out self-reenacted videos for the reference: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item a new self-reenacted video by the reference identity (not included in the held-out reference set) -- highlighted with a green border, \item a cross-reenacted video where the reference identity is the driver -- highlighted with a green border, and \item two cross-reenacted videos where the reference identity is the target, driven by some other identity -- highlighted with a red and a blue border. \end{enumerate} Based on the reported distance values, we observe that videos where the reference identity is the driver are closer to the set of other self-reenacted videos driven by the reference identity and far from those where reference identity is the target to be driven by other identities.
 This further confirms the ability of our model to fingerprint synthetic avatars based purely on facial motion, independent of the appearance of a synthetic talking-head video.